regensa18/AdvProg2018/tutorial-5/README.md

 tasks
 - [ ] Make sure that you have 100% Code Coverage
 - [ ] Unit Tests that are created must have a good quality
-- [ ] Why Spring Boot can be used as an example for Model-View-Controller Pattern
+- [ ] Explain in several paragraphs Why Spring Boot can be used as an example for Model-View-Controller Pattern
     - Explain what is Model-View-Controller Pattern in 1 sentence
     - Where is Model, View, and Controller in Spring Boot Framework
     - Write your answer in [My Notes](#my-notes) section in this document